katarinarosiak/Launch-School-Social-Network/Host Guidelines.md

 - Where?
 Will you use Zoom, Meet or something else ?
 Inform participants of tech requirements ahead of time.
 - People.
 Do you want to give priority to new students or first come first served ?

-### Fouth, publicize:
+### Fourth, publicize:
 - On #the_social_network at the very least.
 - Other places of interest include: #general, #student_lounge, #the-spot, the forum

-### Fith, track sign ups and student questions, remind participants of the meetup details, and host!
+### Fifth, track sign ups and student questions, remind participants of the meetup details, and host!
 - One thing we've noticed that works well is having all the confirmed participants in a Slack Message or a Slack Channel.